docsdevbr/symfony-doc-pt-br/reference/formats/expression_language.rst

 * **exponential** - also known as scientific (e.g. ``1.99E+3`` or ``1e-2``)
 * **comments** - using ``/*`` and ``*/`` (e.g. ``/* this is a comment */``)

-.. versionadded:: 7.2

-    The support for comments inside expressions was introduced in Symfony 7.2.

 .. warning::

     A backslash (``\``) must be escaped by 3 backslashes (``\\\\``) in a string